-Let me start out by saying that I am a victim of Whole Language.
+Let me start out by saying that I am a victim of Whole Language with respect to spelling.
 This has plagued me my entire life and will continue to plague me for the rest of my life.
 The first elementary school I went to did not believe in teaching Phonics.
 They believed it would ruin my self esteem.
 Instead, I was taught to spell words how they sounded to me.

 Unfortunately, the English language does not operate according to my spelling rules.